Deep Hedging with Options Using the Implied Volatility Surface

 We analyze the sensitivity of RL agents' positions to variations in the risk factors defining the IV surface, examining how they leverage information from its shape.
 Our analysis begins by evaluating RL policy behavior across different initial scenarios for the state variables $(\{\beta_{t,i}\}^5_{i=1}, h_{t,R})$.

 To assess the impact of each state variable, we sort the initial state vectors in the test set according to each variable and observe the corresponding hedging positions in the same order.
 This method accounts for the interdependence between these state variables and the broader state vector components, as detailed in \autoref{tab:state_variables}, and reveals how changes in a selected variable influence hedging decisions.
-We focus on the initial state vector to ensure comparability across market conditions, particularly in terms of the initial underlying asset price and maturity, i.e., at $T=63$ days-to-maturity.

 \autoref{fig:marginal_variation} presents the hedging positions of the RL agent trained with the MSE risk measure under a no-transaction-cost scenario.
 Each panel displays the hedging positions when the initial state vectors are sorted according to each state variable, $(\{\beta_{t,i}\}^5_{i=1}, h_{t,R})$.